Top 15 Most Expensive Places To Die In The World

 Average Funeral Cost (Local Currency): 7,289 US Dollars

-CDC figures show the cost of funerals and end-of-life care jumped to $63.8 billion in 2020, up 14.3% from a total of $55.8 billion in 2019, the report points out.
-When taking all COVID-19 related deaths into consideration, they estimate the COVID-19 pandemic now accounts for $8.1 billion in household costs through April 2021.
+According to the CDC, the price of funerals and other end-of-life services increased to $63.8 billion in 2020 from a total of $55.8 billion in 2019, a 14.3% increase, the report notes.
+When all COVID-19-related deaths are taken into account, it is estimated that the COVID-19 pandemic will cost households $8.1 billion through April 2021.

 9. Portugal